LAST UPDATED – 10/21/22 – Wanaka New Zealand Guide

 Where to Eat

 In addition to being located in a beautiful spot with a lot of fun things to see and do, the city of Wanaka also has a lot of amazing restaurants, cafes, and bars to please the foodies who visit.
-If you are looking for a great place to grab a bite to eat while in Wanaka, I would suggest you start with the highly-rated options I listed below.
+If you are looking for a great place to grab a bite to eat while in Wanaka, I would suggest you start with the highly rated options I listed in my Wanaka New Zealand guide below.

 |Kika||European, New Zealand, Veggie||$$-$$$|